Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Docile: -15% Empire Sprawl from -10%
- * Resilient: +100% defensive army damage from 50%
+ * Resilient: +100% defensive army damage from 50% and 50% defensive army health
  * Conformist: +5% happiness and 25% Government Ethics attraction from 30%
  * Venerable: +2% unity, +1% engineering/social/physics research and +70 years from +80 years
  * Very Strong: +60% Army damage and +6.25% resources from 40% army damage and +5% resources